By Steve Beauregard

 In other words, a $1 ticket will have just one entry, whereas a $10 ticket will have ten entries.

-Best of all, these drawings have very short windows for entry – 14 or 15 days to be specific.
+Best of all, some of these drawings have very short windows for entry – 14 or 15 days to be specific.

 This is great news for us second-chance lottery players, as shorter entry periods equal fewer entries, which of course means you have a better chance of winning than if the entry period were six months to a year, as is common in many states.